-Our strategy is to use and expand our relationship with UM to build a pipeline of product candidates based on naturally- or synthetically-derived cannabinoids.
+Our strategy is to use and expand our relationship with UM to build a pipeline of cannabinoid-based products.
 We may not be able to develop product candidates that are safe and effective for all or any of our targets.
 Even if we are successful in building a product pipeline, the potential product candidates that we identify may not be suitable for clinical development for a number of reasons, including due to harmful side effects or other characteristics that indicate a low likelihood of receiving marketing approval or achieving market acceptance.
 If our methods of identifying potential product candidates fail to produce a pipeline of potentially viable product candidates, then we may not be able to obtain product revenue in future periods, which would make it unlikely that we would ever achieve profitability.